nathan-folsom/jotai-composition/src/article.md

 ```

-The only way to do this previously would be to keep adding props to the `Picker` component, which is not an inherently scalable solution.
+The only way to do this previously would have been to keep adding props to the `Picker` component, which is not an inherently scalable solution.

 ## Internal State